KayChansiri/ClassificationTree/README.md

 df_encoded['y'] = df_encoded['y'].map({'yes': 1, 'no': 0})
 ```
 ## 2. Model Training
 Now that we have prepared the dataset, let's begin with model training.
 We will split the testing data into a test and training set.
-Remeber that Kaggle provides two datasets for this project and we are now working with the testing data and leave the test set on the side.
-Our way of separting the testing data into a training set and a testing set in addition to the real test set that we are not exploring now yield us three daatsets: 1) the traning set of the training data, 2) the validation set (i.e., the training set of the traning data), 3) the actual testing set from the traning data.
-Having a validation set allows us to detect issues that may arise such as overfitting and allowing us to fine tune necessary hyperparameters.

-For model training below, I fine-tune only one hyperparamter, which is 'max_depth.'
+Remember that Kaggle provides two datasets for this project, and we are now working with the testing data, leaving the test set aside.
+Our method of separating the testing data into a training set and a testing set, in addition to the real test set that we are not exploring now, yields us three datasets: 1) the training set of the testing data, 2) the validation set (i.e., the testing set of the training data), and 3) the actual test set from the testing data.
+Having a validation set allows us to detect issues that may arise, such as overfitting, and enables us to fine-tune necessary hyperparameters.
+For the model training below, I fine-tune only one hyperparameter, which is 'max_depth.'

 ```ruby
 from sklearn.model_selection import train_test_split